A Community Conversation with Eric Liu

 At the Community Foundation of South Puget Sound, we are committed to fostering collaboration, engagement, and inclusion, and we envision a future where everyone across the South Sound can thrive in sustainable, equitable, and resilient communities.

-After last year’s inspiring Community Conversation with journalist Mónica Guzmán, we are excited to welcome Eric Liu for another evening of connection and learning.
+After last year’s inspiring Community Conversation with author and journalist Mónica Guzmán, we are excited to welcome Eric Liu for another evening of connection and learning.
 Together, we will explore vital ideas surrounding civic health and belonging.

 What does it mean to be an engaged American in today’s divisive political landscape?
 How can we unite to restore hope, revive democracy, and foster a sense of belonging within a connected community?
 Join us for an inspiring evening with Eric Liu, CEO of Citizen University, as we explore what it means to cultivate belonging, civic engagement, and shared responsibility in a divided world.